purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 ```python
 #!/usr/bin/env python
 ```
 This is our shebang.
-It tells the commandline how to execute our program.
+It tells the command line how to execute our program.

 ```python
 """Node to control the heading of the snake.